 - Faculty & Staff Resources

 By searching for items through WorldCat and then clicking on ILLIAD, the system will automatically populate all the data needed for your book or article request.
 In a few clicks you can order an item or an article and be sure that all your information is accurate.

 Interlibrary Loan (ILL) is a FREE borrowing and loaning book service.
-ILL obtains books, articles, book chapters, and other research materials not owned by Regent University Library for students, faculty and staff.
-Due to copyright restrictions alumni may ONLY request books and not articles.
+ILL obtains books, articles, book chapters, and other research materials for students, faculty and staff.

 Public patrons are not eligible for Regent University ILL services; however we encourage all public patrons to use their local public libraries for all ILL needs.

 If you are a Law student you must register with ILL through Regent University Law Library.
 ACLJ should also use the Law Library ILL department for requesting materials.

 ILLiad is the resource sharing management software used by Regent University Library to process all ILL requests.
 The ILLiad system allows patrons to place ILL requests, track requests, check due dates, renew items, and view ILL borrowing history.
 Every patron is required to fill out a one-time registration form to set up an ILLiad account.
 Each item must be requested online at Regent University Library’s website through the patron’s ILLiad account.
 Please DO NOT request textbooks!

 The Interlibrary Loan Department E-mail is email@example.com

 NOTICE: WARNING OF COPYRIGHT RESTRICTIONS

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted materials.